iArePJ/CommandBot/README.md

 This will make it output Hey, Hello, or What's up randomly.
 The responses must be inside the brackets and must be seperated by semi-colons.
 No semi-colon is needed for the last response.

+# Known Bugs:
+Server crashes when a picture is uploaded.
+Probably because the picture is not a string file so it doesn't know what to do.
+Trying to fix.